SEO or PPC which shall I choose?

 SEO vs PPC what's in this article?

-Benefits of Pay Per Click advertising
+Pay Per Click advertising

 The main reason any organisation chooses pay per click (PPC) as a component of their online advertising strategy is largely down to control and immediacy of results.